adamgotterer/manager-README/README.md

 - Set and provide context
 - Define a long term roadmap and vision for how Common uses technology
 - Review and iterate on our process and technology
-- Mentor and help you be success at your job
+- Mentor and help you be successful at your job

 I'm here for you.
 I'll do what I can to provide opportunities for learning and personal growth.
 You'll need to see these as opportunities and act on them.
 This is your career and I won't tell you what you should do, but I'm here to guide you and offer feedback and advice.
 I'm here to help you achieve your goals.